Vinny-94/Vinny2-94.github.io/README.md

 ##**Qualifications**

--Leader.
++Leader.
--Proficient in Microsoft Word, Office and Power Point.
++Proficient in Microsoft Word, Office and Power Point.
--Works well in a team.
++Works well in a team.
--Great customer service.
++Great customer service.

 ##**Interests**